-The cellphone you all carry around, (as I don't have a smartphone, so really, it is all of you), is a RECOMMENDATION ENGINE.
-It isn't INFORMING you, it is RECOMMENDING you read, watch, buy, and even think about what Google, Facebook, Instagram...etc., wants you to.
-Every social platform you are on, every YouTube vid you watch, every document you SEARCH for, shows you what they think you will be RECEPTIVE to.
+The cellphone we all carry around is a RECOMMENDATION ENGINE.
+It isn't INFORMING us, it is RECOMMENDING we read, watch, buy, and even think about what Google, Facebook, Instagram...etc., wants us to.
+Every social platform we are on, every YouTube vid we watch, every document we SEARCH for, shows us what their AI algorithms think we'll be RECEPTIVE to.
 Marketing knows that it pisses most of us off getting information opposed to what we already believe, regardless of the truth in the information.
 And they want to endear themselves to customers, not piss us off.

-Today's internet is NOT access to unfettered information, like the net once was.
-You'll be hard pressed to find anything that isn't already somewhere in your belief system.
-Searching for anything now, you will ONLY get back what Google thinks you should see, to manipulate you to buy the offerings, or into the messaging of their affiliate marketers (like pushing the Republican agenda to elect the second coming of Hitler because Russia pays Google and Facebook fortunes for ads).
+Today's internet does NOT deliver access to unfettered information like the world wide web once did.
+You'll be hard-pressed to find anything that isn't already somewhere in your belief system.
+Search for anything now, you will ONLY get back what Google thinks you are amenable to seeing, as you are more likely to buy the offerings, or into the messaging of their affiliate advertisers if you, or people with behavior like yours, have engaged with the brand.

 Now, the internet is a MARKETING ENGINE to make these social media platforms money.
 Every time you log onto Instagram, Facebook, YouTube or Google, they 'scrape' your posts, simultaneously putting 'cookies' on your mobile and laptop to follow you wherever you go on the net, and in real life, as your phones have an accelerometer in them, which says how fast you are moving, and GPS to inform Google and their like where you are on the planet, revealing when and where you shop, what you buy, how much you spend, what you read, watch, glance at, or frequently visit.

-Machine Learning, Natural Language Process, Deep Learning, AI, are all software processes that analyze all that data from trillions of posts, IMs, and searches, and then CORRELATE that data for patterns of behavior through COLLABRATIVE FILTERING.
+Machine Learning, Natural Language Process, Deep Learning, AI, are all software processes that analyze data from trillions of posts, IMs, and searches, and then CORRELATE that data for patterns of behavior through COLLABORATIVE FILTERING.

 Collaborative filtering is a method of making automatic predictions (filtering) about the interests of a user by collecting preferences or taste information from many users (collaborating).

-In other words, gathering and filtering your data from the net tells Google and Facebook what you will likely buy, or rhetoric you'll likely believe in the future.
+In other words, gathering and filtering your data from the net tells Google and Facebook what you will likely buy, or rhetoric you likely believe in.
 Then these social platforms slam you with marketing targeted @ YOU, not "For You," as they claim.